Scientific law: Laws as consequences of mathematical symmetries

-Some laws reflect mathematical symmetries found in Nature (e.g. the Pauli exclusion principle reflects identity of electrons, conservation laws reflect homogeneity of space, time, and Lorentz transformations reflect rotational symmetry of spacetime).
+Some laws reflect mathematical symmetries found in nature (e.g. the Pauli exclusion principle reflects identity of electrons, conservation laws reflect homogeneity of space, time, and Lorentz transformations reflect rotational symmetry of spacetime).
 Many fundamental physical laws are mathematical consequences of various symmetries of space, time, or other aspects of nature.
 Specifically, Noether's theorem connects some conservation laws to certain symmetries.
-For example, conservation of energy is a consequence of the shift symmetry of time (no moment of time is different from any other), while conservation of momentum is a consequence of the symmetry (homogeneity) of space (no place in space is special, or different than any other).
+For example, conservation of energy is a consequence of the shift symmetry of time (no moment of time is different from any other), while conservation of momentum is a consequence of the symmetry (homogeneity) of space (no place in space is special, or different from any other).
 The indistinguishability of all particles of each fundamental type (say, electrons, or photons) results in the Dirac and Bose quantum statistics which in turn result in the Pauli exclusion principle for fermions and in Bose–Einstein condensation for bosons.
-The rotational symmetry between time and space coordinate axes (when one is taken as imaginary, another as real) results in Lorentz transformations which in turn result in special relativity theory.
+Special relativity uses rapidity to express motion according to the symmetries of hyperbolic rotation, a transformation mixing space and time.
 Symmetry between inertial and gravitational mass results in general relativity.

 The inverse square law of interactions mediated by massless bosons is the mathematical consequence of the 3-dimensionality of space.

 One strategy in the search for the most fundamental laws of nature is to search for the most general mathematical symmetry group that can be applied to the fundamental interactions.